modem-works/dream-recorder/README.md

 ## Managing your dreams
 You can access the dream management page from your computer by going to http://dreamer:5000/dreams

+## What it costs to dream
+In order to generate dreams, this applicaiton uses OpenAI and LumaLabs' APIs.
+The approximate costs are as follows (last updated May 2025):

+- OpenAI text-to-speech and video prompt generation: < $ 0.01 per dream - [OpenAI Pricing](https://openai.com/api/pricing)
+- LumaLabs dream generation (using 540p, 21:9, 5 seconds, ray-flash-2): $ 0.14 per dream - [LumaLabs Pricing](https://lumalabs.ai/api/pricing)

 ## Troubleshooting
 - **Logs:**
   - App logs: `docker compose logs -f`